David-Louis Constant de Rebecque

-David-Louis, Baron de Constant de Rebecque, seigneur d'Hermenches and Villars-Mendraz, a.k.a.
-David-Louis Constant d'Hermenches (17 November 1722 in Lausanne – 25 February 1785 in Paris) was a colonel and commandant of a Swiss regiment in the Dutch Republic and Maréchal de camp in French service with Swiss regiments.
+David-Louis Constant de Rebecque (17 November 1722 – 25 February 1785) was a Swiss military officer who served in the Dutch States Army and French Royal Army.
 He is also known for his contact with Voltaire and his correspondence with Isabelle de Charrière.

-Early life
+Early life and family

-He was the eldest son of Samuel Constant de Rebecque (1676–1756) and his wife, Rose Suzanne née de Saussure de Bercher (1698–1782).
-His father became member of the Dutch States Army in 1699.
-Later he started a small Swiss regiment in the Dutch States Army.
-He bought the seignories Hermenches in 1725 and Villars-Mendraz in 1753.
+Constant d'Hermenches was born in Lausanne into the Constant de Rebecque family.
+He was the eldest son of Samuel Constant de Rebecque and his wife, Rose Suzanne née de Saussure de Bercher (1698–1782).
+His father was a mercenary in the Dutch States Army and a veteran of the War of the Spanish Succession.
+Later he raised a small Swiss regiment in the Dutch States Army.
+He bought the seignories of Hermenches in 1725 and Villars-Mendraz in 1753.

 Career

-Constant d'Hermenches started in the regiment of his father in 1738.
-They fought at the battle of Fontenoy, where Constant d'Hermenches was wounded.
+Constant d'Hermenches joined the Dutch States Army in 1736, serving as cadet in his father's regiment.
+He was promoted to captain in 1741 and served as an aide-de-camp to his father at the Battle of Fontenoy, where he was wounded.
 He covered the scar above his left eye with a black band across his forehead.
-He entered an arranged marriage in 1744 with the daughter of the mayor of Lausanne Louise Anna Jeanne Françoise de Seigneux (1715–1772).
-In The Hague in 1750 they had a son Guillaume Anne de Constant Rebecque de Villars with as godparents William IV, Prince of Orange and his wife Anne, Princess Royal and Princess of Orange.
+Constant d'Hermenches was given command of the Prince of Orange's company in 1748.
+In 1764, he joined the French Royal Army, and served with the Eptingen Regiment in the French conquest of Corsica in 1768.
+Constant d'Hermenches reached the rank of maréchal de camp in 1780, and also served as governor of La Rochelle.
+He died in Paris on 25 February 1785.

 He kept up a long correspondence (1760-1776) with Isabelle van Tuyll van Serooskerken, the future Isabelle de Charrière.

 Family

+Constant d'Hermenches entered an arranged marriage in 1744 with the daughter of the mayor of Lausanne Louise Anna Jeanne Françoise de Seigneux (1715–1772).
+In The Hague in 1750 they had a son Guillaume Anne de Constant Rebecque de Villars with as godparents William IV, Prince of Orange and his wife Anne, Princess Royal and Princess of Orange.

 From his first marriage to Louise Anna Jeanne Françoise de Seigneux (1715-1772):